openid/Contract-Exchange-Extension/spec/draft-3/data_request.rst

 * party_id

-    * REQUIRED Value: An identfier of a party bound to the CX Contract.
-The data responding party MUST encrypt the data ith the public key of this party in the way defined in {{ xref.JSON_SIMPLE_ENC_1_0 }} .
+    * REQUIRED Value: An identfier of Party.
+Server MUST encrypt Privacy Data with the public key of Client in the way defined in {{ xref.JSON_SIMPLE_ENC_1_0 }} .

 * contract_id

-    * REQUIRED for the obligation endpoint.
-Value: CX Contract identfier including the obligation.
+    * REQUIRED.
+Value: Contract identfier.

 * log